 Tightening of the UTERUS is a sign — because that is a contraction.
 I find it’s easier to tell that when you lay down.

-However, your body will have Braxton Hicks contractions (sometimes known as false labor) now and then as your uterus is irritable or just a random contraction now and then — and that does NOT mean you’re going into labor.
+However, your body will have Braxton Hicks contractions (sometimes known as false labor or practice contractions) now and then as your uterus is irritable or just a random contraction now and then — and that does NOT mean you’re going into labor.

 What is False Labor

 The horrible news is that false labor feels JUST like true labor contractions.
 Also, false labor can TURN into true labor.
 I have this awesome full post about false labor pains.
-How you can tell the difference, or how you can tell if it’s headed for the real deal.
+How you can tell the difference between a false alarm, or, real labor contractions?

-You should ask your doctor how many contractions/are OK if you’re before 36 weeks.
+You should ask your healthcare team how many contractions/are OK if you’re before 36 weeks.

 Is my amniotic sac broken?

-I know all too well the feeling of wondering if you either wet your pants if it’s just a lot of discharge (or pee) or the real deal.
+I know all too well the feeling of wondering if you either wet your pants, if it’s just a lot of vaginal discharge (or pee), or actually amniotic fluid.

 What are some Signs that Labor is Approaching